Waller ISD Holds Dyslexia Awareness Meeting

 On Nov.
 13 Waller ISD (WISD) held a Dyslexia Awareness Meeting that was open for families and community members to attend to help raise awareness about dyslexia and help the community understand what it is, truths and myths, and share how the district can help students.

-Dyslexia is a common condition that makes make reading and interpreting letters and symbols difficult.
+Dyslexia is a common condition that makes reading and interpreting letters and symbols difficult.
 While dyslexia does not affect a person’s intelligence, if not identified early, it can delay learning simply because a person with dyslexia interprets data differently than most.
-As much as 15-20 percent of the United States populations is dyslexic and it occurs in all kinds of people.
+As much as 15-20 percent of the United States population is dyslexic and it occurs in all kinds of people.